BekhruzSNiyazov/tdge/README.md

 ## License
 This code is licensed with MIT license.
 I will tell you if you can copy this code or not later, when I will read the license myself.

+## Contacts
+If you have any ideas or run in some kind of problem contact me using this email: bekhuzsniyazov@outlook.com.